blueee04/blog/content/posts/2025-02-22-FossHacks.md

 We ended up placing among the top teams — proof that late nights, teamwork, and a messy sprint can pay off.
 GGs — never give up.

-Check my blog on our code here : https://github.com/blueee04
+Check out our code here : https://github.com/Da-devs/mARK.it